Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Orbital Rings

 The reason why only twenty-four people have reached Earth's escape velocity is that all non-Apollo crewed missions occurred in so-called Low Earth Orbit (LEO).
 Even the International Space Station is orbiting Earth at only around 400 kilometers altitude, and again, the only way to reach space today is with rockets.

-The International Astronautics Federation accepts 100 km (the Karman Line) as the border where you'll be officially in space, and as such, become an Astronaut.
-NASA keeps 80 kilometers as the border between Earth and Space.
+The International Astronautics Federation accepts 100 km (the Karman Line) as the border where you'll be officially in space, and as such, become an Astronaut. keeps 80 kilometers as the border between Earth and Space.

 When you launch a rocket from Earth, you need to set it up to escape the atmosphere, but because all non-Apollo crewed missions were meant to be in low Earth orbit, no escape velocity was needed.